Doval tells security forces to put anti infiltration grid on high alert

 Drones from Pakistan crossing border will be shot down: Lt.
 Gen.Klare

-The NSA had camped for 11 days in the Valley after the Centre announced its decision to withdraw the special status of Jammu and Kashmir.
-During that period, Doval had ensured that there was no violence in the aftermath of the government's decision.
+The NSA had camped for 11 days in the Valley after the Centre announced its decision to withdraw the special status of J&K. During that period, Doval had ensured that there was no violence in the aftermath of the government's decision.

 The NSA has been monitoring the situation in the state on a day-to-day basis to ensure flawless coordination between all arms of the security forces in the hinterland as well as along the Line of Control (LoC).